eylamf/create-reducer/README.md

 ## tiny-reducer

-A tiny utility that helps you create type-safe reducers with readble actions
+A tiny utility that helps you create type-safe reducers with readable actions

 ### API